Natural Alternatives to Antibiotics for Dogs

 Unfortunately, there is a rising issue with antibiotic resistance and the misuse of antibiotics.
 Abusing antibiotics is caused by taking antibiotics for medical problems, such as viruses or parasites, that aren’t affected or cured by antibiotics.

-Antibiotic resistance tends to happen when your doctor tells you to take the medication for 10 days, but by day 5, you’re feeling better and stop taking them.
+Antibiotic resistance tends to happen when your doctor tells you to take the medication for 10 days, but by day 5, you’re feeling better and stop taking it.
 If this happens with your dog, there’s a chance of relapse or their bodies developing resistance.

 What this means is that your dog should only be on antibiotics for serious conditions that can only be treated by antibiotics, and you must ensure that you give them all of the medication.